-The master’s program is a two-year program in which students acquire a deeper understanding of the field of Eastern Christian studies as well as proficiency in communicating in a scholarly way at an advanced level.
+The master’s program is a two-year program in which students acquire a deeper understanding of the field of Eastern Christian Studies as well as proficiency in communicating in a scholarly way at an advanced level.
 A master’s program involves seminars, lectures and reading of set texts.
 The program also prepares students for doctoral studies.

-The first year focuses on methods of study and the sources of our tradition and includes courses such as:
+The first semester focuses on methods of study and the sources of our tradition and includes subjects such as:

-In the second year students specialize in one of the following three areas:
+In the second and third semesters, students specialize in one of the following two areas:

-- The Church, its spirituality and its mission or its organization and the relation of the Churches to one another and to the wider world
+- The Church, its spirituality and its mission or its organization and the relation of the churches to one another and to the wider world

-In the second semester students write a thesis on a chosen area of study.
+In the fourth semester students write a thesis on a chosen area of study.
 If instead choosing to take a 1 year magister’s degree, students write a 15 thesis in the second semester.